faucetsdn/daq/README.md

 (Replace `01` with the appropriate port set number.)

-If there are device-level network problems then it is possible to use `tcpdump` or similar to example the network traffic.
+If there are device-level network problems then it is possible to use `tcpdump` or similar to examine the network traffic.
 When using the `cmd/run` command, the system runs the framework in a Docker container named `daq-runner` and it moves the test network interface(s) into that container.
 Any tap command must be also run in the container, so it looks something like (replacing `faux` with the real adapter name):